YimajA/YimajA/README.md

 <img src="https://img.shields.io/badge/-Security%2B-FF0000?&style=for-the-badge&logo=CompTIA&logoColor=white" />
 <img src="https://img.shields.io/badge/-Google_Cybersecurity_Certificate-34A853?&style=for-the-badge&logo=Google&logoColor=white" />
 </div>

+## Experience

+**Mastercard | Remote | Summer 2024**
+*Cyber Security Analyst Intern*
+- Analyzed and identified business areas needing enhanced security training and implemented new procedures.
+- Assisted in identifying and reporting security threats such as phishing.

+**Clifford Chance Law Firm | Remote | Spring 2023**
+*Cyber Security Intern*
+- Assisted clients with legal issues relating to cyber breaches and notified stakeholders of data breaches.
+- Provided guidance on responding to an ICO Dawn Raid for online travel companies.
+- Formulated defensive strategies for a client with data center operations to respond to breaches.

 ## Projects
 - [Reverse Engineering Malware Project](#) - Reverse-engineered and analyzed a diverse set of malware samples to understand their behavior, attack mechanisms, and potential impact on systems.